wgpsec/CreateHiddenAccount/README.md

 - The tool requires administrator privileges to run

+- This tool is not guaranteed to work properly on 32-bit systems

 - The tool will automatically add the $ character to the username without the $ character.
 For example, if -u specifies the user name as teamssix, the actual account added is teamssix$; if -u specifies the user name as teamssix$, then the actual added account is or teamssix$

   >  The purpose of this is because if the user name does not have the $ character, then hiding the user is meaningless.
 If you just want to add an account, just use net user directly.